Communication, Media Studies & Tourism Management Available Sessions

-You'll enroll in 1 core course and 1-3 elective courses at the CEA Seville Center, and 1-2 elective courses at our partner, the EUSA University Center.
-Courses at the CEA Seville Center meet for 45 contact hours/3 credits.
+You'll enroll in 1 core course and 1-3 courses at the CEA CAPA Seville Center, and 1-2 courses at our partner, the EUSA University Center.
+CEA CAPA courses meet for 45 contact hours/3 credits.
 EUSA courses meet for 45-60 contact hours/3 credits.
 You may earn up to 15 credits (up to 225 contact hours).

 Prior to departure, you will select your preferred courses and take a language placement exam.
 Your final language level may be adjusted on-site.
 You will be enrolled into courses based on their availability.
 It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availabilities.
 If you choose to take a Spanish language or elective course, to ensure that you receive credit for the language level you place into, have your home university pre-approve courses at several levels before you leave for Spain.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.

 The following courses have been confirmed for this term.
 Please note, the host institution reserves the right to cancel or change courses without prior notification.

 *Courses with an asterisk indicate that the course has been associated with multiple subject areas.

 Please click on the course title to view additional subject areas and detailed course information.

 Get out and explore!
 Excursions are offered for most semester, year, and summer programs*.
 Semester students are typically offered between two to three excursions and summer study students are typically offered between one to two excursions.
 You'll receive a calendar of excursions during orientation; here are a few day and overnight excursions we've offered in the past.